 How does Cognitive Behavioural Therapy (CBT) help with IBS?

 Although there is no cure for IBS, a range of treatments are available to help manage symptoms.
 One such management approach is cognitive behavioural therapy (CBT).
-CBT is used to help manage IBS symptoms because of the way your thoughts, feelings, behaviours and IBS symptoms are all connected.
+This is because of the way your thoughts, feelings, behaviours and IBS symptoms are connected.

 For example, unhelpful or distressing thoughts can negatively impact how you feel.
 These negative feelings can then impact how you behave and can also trigger gut symptoms.
 This is because of the very close link between your gut and your brain.